zuozhenggh/learning-library/developer-library/apex/spreadsheet/5-linking-the-calendar/5-linking-the-calendar.md

 ## **Acknowledgements**

  - **Author/Contributors** -  Salim Hlayel, Principle Product Manager
- - **Last Updated By/Date** - Tom McGinn, Database Innovations Architect, Product Management, July 2020
+ - **Last Updated By/Date** - Salim Hlayel, Principle Product Manager, November 2020

 ## Need Help?
 Please submit feedback or ask for help using our [LiveLabs Support Forum](https://community.oracle.com/tech/developers/categories/oracle-apex-development-workshops).
 Please click the **Log In** button and login using your Oracle Account.
 Click the **Ask A Question** button to the left to start a *New Discussion* or *Ask a Question*.
 Please include your workshop name and lab name.
 You can also include screenshots and attach files.
 Engage directly with the author of the workshop.